streamlit/streamlit/docs/api.md

 ## Placeholders, help, and options

-There are a handful of methods that allow you to create placeholders in your report, provide help using doc strings, and get and modify configuration options.
+There are a handful of methods that allow you to create placeholders in your app, provide help using doc strings, and get and modify configuration options.

 ```eval_rst
 .. autofunction:: streamlit.empty